 Originally, the shops on the Ponte Vecchio were butchers shops, perfectly placed for throwing their waste out into the river.
 But this meant the bridge was very smelly.
 When the Corridor was built, the butchers shops were ordered to be replaced with jewellery shops, which most still are today, although you’ll also find plenty of places to pick up souvenirs.

-As the daylight fades, you’ll see the shopkeepers pull down the wooden shutters and make their way home.
-As night falls, the bridge is beautifully lit up, making it a lovely place to enjoy a romantic stroll.
-To see the bridge in full view, go to Ponte Santa Trinita and don’t forget to take your camera.
+As the daylight fades, you’ll see the shopkeepers pull down the wooden shutters and make their way home, although the bridge remains open to walk across day and night.
+As night falls, the bridge is beautifully lit, making it a lovely place to enjoy a romantic stroll.
+To see the bridge in full view, go to Ponte Santa Trinita a little further up the river and don’t forget to take your camera.